Reasonable excuse: when does a reasonable excuse end

 If they do this, we will treat the excuse as continuing until the date when they remedy the failure and will not therefore charge a penalty.
 If they do not do this, they will not have a reasonable excuse for the failure and therefore we will charge the penalty.

-The Customer Relationship Manager (CRM), Mid-sized Business Customer Engagement Team (CET) or Caseworker must consider carefully the point at which a reasonable excuse ends and the actions the person took after that to remedy the failure.
+The Customer Compliance Manager (CCM), Mid-sized Business Customer Engagement Team (CET) or Caseworker must consider carefully the point at which a reasonable excuse ends and the actions the person took after that to remedy the failure.
 Each case must be dealt with on its own merits.

 In terms of unreasonable delay, there is no statutory definition of ‘unreasonable’.
 Each case must be judged on its own merits in view of the person’s abilities and circumstances.